 When Will I Be Able To Take My Driving Test?

-If you’ve completed a driver's ed course, you may be wondering when you will be able to take the driver’s test.
+Thanks to online providers like Aceable, students can still complete a driver's ed course.
+But once you pass the course you may be wondering when you’ll be able to take the driver’s test.

 Contact Your Local DMV For More Information

-To find out what the regulations are for your state, get in touch with your local DMV.
-Many DMVs are accepting appointments but no walk-ins.
-Many are likely to continue offering some services by phone, email, and online — the safest options for now.
+To find out what the current COVID-19 regulations are for your state, get in touch with your local DMV.
+Many DMVs are accepting appointments but not walk-ins.
+Many are also offering services by phone, email, and online — the safest options for now.